unitaryfund/unitary.fund/src/content/blog/2024_10_aquapointer.md

 ## Project overview

-[Aquapointer](https://github.com/unitaryfund/aquapointer) is an open source software library developed by the Unitary Fund team with consortium partners [Pasqal](https://www.pasqal.com/) and [Qubit Pharmaceuticals](https://www.qubit-pharmaceuticals.com/).
+[Aquapointer](https://github.com/unitaryfund/aquapointer) is an open source software library developed by the Unitary Fund team with consortium partners [Pasqal](https://www.pasqal.com/) and [Qubit Pharmaceuticals](https://www.qubit-pharmaceuticals.com/) as part of the AQUA project.
 The project was funded by [Wellcome Leap](https://wellcomeleap.org/) through the [Q4Bio program](https://wellcomeleap.org/q4bio/), a research program with the goal of accelerating the applications of quantum computing in human health.
-The Aquapointer library is a generalized, automated version of the framework developed over the course of the project, detailed in a recently published paper [^1]: _Leveraging analog quantum computing with neutral atoms for solvent configuration prediction in drug discovery_.
+The Aquapointer library is a generalized, automated version of the framework developed over the course of the AQUA project, which is detailed in a recently published paper [^1]: _Leveraging analog quantum computing with neutral atoms for solvent configuration prediction in drug discovery_.
 Aquapointer is designed as a computational tool for use in the pharmaceutical discovery and development process, specifically for leveraging quantum computing resources in the prediction of the locations of water molecules in protein cavities.

 Proteins are complex molecules with cavities that can be occupied by water molecules, particularly in living tissue.